-Whether it’s the city centre, the suburbs or further afield, there’s always lots to do and see, and plenty of places to stay.
+Whether it’s the city center, the suburbs or further afield, there’s always lots to do and see, and plenty of places to stay.
 Several of those places also just happen to have a golf course attached.
-Portmarnock Links is one of the most popular in Dublin, while Druid’s Glen, Carton House and the K Club all add a luxury element slightly further out of the city.
+Portmarnock is one of the most popular in Dublin, whilst the K Club adds a luxury element slightly further out of the city.

-For links golf there’s no doubt that the north side of Dublin city has the richest pickings.
+For links golf, there’s no doubt that the north side of Dublin city has the richest pickings.
 Several top clubs are even visible on your descent to Dublin Airport, which has direct flights to 16 North American cities and connections to dozens more.
 Golfers have been well known to walk off the plane, ignore the jet lag and step onto the 1st tee of a world-class course less than 30 minutes later.
-And why wouldn’t you!

-Further afield, but within 40 miles of the city centre lies a boon of Ireland’s great golf courses – links and parkland alike.
+Further afield, but within 40 miles of the city center lies a boon of Ireland’s great golf courses, links and parkland alike.
 Links courses include Seapoint, Co.
 Louth and Laytown & Bettystown to the north, and extend down to The European Club, in Co.
 Wicklow, to the south.
-In between lie those city links… six of them in all: Corballis, The Island, Portmarnock Links, Portmarnock, St. Anne’s and Royal Dublin.
-There are a couple of nine hole links which also deserve a mention: Rush and Sutton.
-The famous J.B.
-Carr was a Sutton golfer, through and through, and a visit to the clubhouse and the J.B.
-Carr Room will reveal the great amateur’s achievements (11 Walker Cup appearances among them).
+In between lie those city links, The Island, Portmarnock Links, Portmarnock, St. Anne’s and Royal Dublin.

 Bountiful parklands stretch north, south and west from Dublin.
-The most obvious and most popular with travelling golfers are those with four and five star hotels attached (Druid’s Glen to the south, and both the K Club and Carton House to the west) but many others offer highly exceptional golf.
+The most obvious and most popular with travelling golfers are those with four and five-star hotels attached (Druids Glen to the south and both the K Club and Carton House to the west) but many others offer highly exceptional golf.
 Killeen Castle, home of the 2011 Solheim Cup and a Jack Nicklaus ‘Signature’ course, is one of the biggest and most prominent (it is the longest in Ireland from the back tees).
-But other smaller courses have their unique selling points: the hilly and fun Stackstown is the home club of Padraig Harrington; and Paul McGinley’s Grange Golf Club is only two miles away.
-Each club has a room dedicated to its favorite golfing son.
-To the south, Greystones Golf Club now boasts its own superstar in the guise of Paul Dunne, who, as an amateur, led the Open Championship at St. Andrew’s in 2015.